 Critical Chain Project Management (CCPM) is a method of project planning and management developed by Eliyahu M. Goldratt and described in his book named Critical Chain in 1997.
 Compared with more traditional methods of PERT or Critical Path, CCPM pays maximum attention to the resources needed to fulfil the project tasks and doesn't insist on strict scheduling and task order [4].
 The method maintains the project resources levelly loaded, requires them to shift quickly between tasks and asks for flexible start times while working on tasks.
 The Critical Chain method is basically application of algorithms and methods introduced in Theory of Constraints (TOC) to the project management.
-When compared to the traditional methods of project management, correctly applied CCPM method achieves far better results, vast majority of projects is finished on-time and on-budget.
+When compared to the traditional methods of projects is finished on-time and on-budget.
 Moreover, CCPM reduces effects like Student's syndrome, inappropriate multitasking, poorly synchronized integration, lack of prioritization, In-box delays, represses Murphy's Law, Parkinson's Law or redundant resource allocation.